 The Prentice wears a cocked hat, handkerchief, and jacket without cuffs, pockets, or collar.
 He raises his hand to his head in an insulting gesture: the cuckold's horns.
 Behind him is a rather vile looking seaman wearing a handkerchief and some sort of short cap.
 As loose as his sleeves are, and given the smock that both his mate and the oarsman wear, I presume he is also wearing a smock.
 In the study he dangles what appears to be a sounding lead, but in the final print it has been changed to a cat of nine tails.

-To the right of the Prentice, and pointing away to the ship (or perhaps to the fellow being hanged on the waterfront), a tar wears a hat that frankly confounds me.
+To the right of the Prentice, and pointing away to the gallows ashore, a tar wears a hat that frankly confounds me.
 At first glance, it definitely appears to be a cocked hat.
-On closer inspection, it looks parted at the peak, or perhaps that's a very long and oddly straight turn in his hair?
-I can't make heads or tails of it.
-He too wears a smock.
+On closer inspection, it looks parted at the peak.
+I can't make heads or tails of it, but can confidently say he too wears a smock.

 At the bow, and looking sick of the argument at the stern, the oarsman wears what is very clearly a reversed cocked hat.
 There is a simple and small cloth covered button and short loop at the front.
 He also wears a closely tied handkerchief.
 On the study, Hogarth made a number of changes: he experimented with putting the clay pipe on one side of his mouth and the other, and he experimented with putting the oarsman in a checked shirt.
 But the hat and handkerchief remain unchanged.
 This is strong evidence for the wearing of a reversed cocked hat and closely tied handkerchief being closely associated with mariners.